Dr. Wang and Evaluation Team Present Research at NRCEC Conference

 April 7, 2026

-Dr. Dan Wang and her BA/MA student Alyson Stanosheck were accepted to presented their research at the American Sociological Association’s Annual Conference.
+Dr. Dan Wang and her BA/MA student Alyson Stanosheck were accepted to presented their research at the American Sociological Association’s annual conference.
 Their research focuses on “Risk and resilience among racially/ethnically minoritized youth.
 It’s their first time submitting to ASA and Aly’s first national conference presentation.
 Congratulations!

 Dr. Wang and Undergraduate Student Banwait Presented Research at NCFR